jadephilipoom/opentitan/doc/security/cryptolib/cryptolib_api.md

 - **SHA**: Secure Hash Algorithm
 - **XOF**: eXtendable-Output Function

-## Final list of crypto algorithms and modes
+## OpenTitan Supported crypto algorithms and modes

-The [cryptographic use case table][use-case-table] was used to capture the required cryptographic support in OpenTitan.
+Cryptographic support required for OpenTitan was captured through the [cryptographic use case table][use-case-table], from the stakeholders.
-Based on the inputs from the cryptographic use case table, a list of crypto algorithms (and modes) for which an API needs to be exposed are identified and listed.
+Based on the feedback, a list of crypto algorithms and modes for which an API will be defined are identified and is listed below.

 **Symmetric crypto**
 -   AES-ECB